 Tin Lung Heen

-Although I wouldn’t count it in amongst the best dim sum in Hong Kong, we recently checked out Crystal Lotus at the Hong Kong Disneyland Hotel, where they dish up Disney character dim sum – great fun for the kids!
-Thanks to LaJollaMom for the tip!
+Although I wouldn’t count this as the best dim sum place in Hong Kong, if you are looking for cute dim sum in Hong Kong, this is a great option.
+At Crystal Lotus at the Hong Kong Disneyland Hotel, they dish up Disney and Pixar character dim sum, which is great fun for the kids!

-Where do you think is the best Hong Kong Dim Sum restaurant?
+Did I miss your favourite Dim Sum restaurant in Hong Kong?
 Let me know in the comments below so I can go and check it out.

 Don’t know your Char Siu Bao from your Har Gao?
 Check out our Beginner’s Guide to Dim Sum here.